Reviewing Element Solutions (ESI) and The Competition

-Element Solutions (NYSE: ESI – Get Rating) is one of 18 public companies in the “Miscellaneous chemical products” industry, but how does it weigh in compared to its rivals?
-We will compare Element Solutions to related businesses based on the strength of its institutional ownership, analyst recommendations, risk, dividends, valuation, profitability and earnings.
+Element Solutions (NYSE: ESI – Get Rating) is one of 18 publicly-traded companies in the “Miscellaneous chemical products” industry, but how does it contrast to its competitors?
+We will compare Element Solutions to related companies based on the strength of its analyst recommendations, profitability, risk, institutional ownership, valuation, earnings and dividends.

+Element Solutions pays an annual dividend of $0.32 per share and has a dividend yield of 1.5%.
+Element Solutions pays out 39.0% of its earnings in the form of a dividend.
+As a group, “Miscellaneous chemical products” companies pay a dividend yield of 1.5% and pay out 45.0% of their earnings in the form of a dividend.
+Element Solutions has increased its dividend for 1 consecutive years.

 90.1% of Element Solutions shares are owned by institutional investors.
-Comparatively, 55.5% of shares of all “Miscellaneous chemical products” companies are owned by institutional investors.
+Comparatively, 58.6% of shares of all “Miscellaneous chemical products” companies are owned by institutional investors.
 6.9% of Element Solutions shares are owned by insiders.
-Comparatively, 13.1% of shares of all “Miscellaneous chemical products” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Comparatively, 16.1% of shares of all “Miscellaneous chemical products” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares Element Solutions and its rivals’ net margins, return on equity and return on assets.
+This table compares Element Solutions and its competitors revenue, earnings per share and valuation.

 |Element Solutions